studiosacchetti/php-jsondb/README.md

 ```

 #### Inserting
 Insert into your new JSON file.
-Using *users.json* as example here
+Using *users.json* as example here. use flag true for autmatic id,, it generate a unique field named 'uid'

 **NB:** *Columns inserted first will be the only allowed column on other inserts*